+2015 Legislative Leadership Workshop

+Changing Lives through Laws

+Takeaway Notes and Supplemental Information

 Introduction

-workshop 1:10 p.m.
-Introduction, Background, and Overview

-Who I am

-Grew up blind and not accepting

-Found NFB

-Went to Washington Seminar

-Found we can do so much more collectively

-Internship with NFB government affairs

-Ron Kind’s office

-Linchpin

-Overview of the day

-The goal is to turn you all into savvy legislative advocates

-What we talk about here is applicable on issues unrelated to blindness

-many of the tips can be applied on the state level, though we focus on federal
+In November 2015 NABS partnered with the NFB of Connecticut to put on an interactive and informative legislative workshop.
+The goal was to turn students into savvy legislative advocates in the course of one afternoon.
+The workshop was a great success, and these notes are intended to reinforce the lessons learned and supplement the information provided at the workshop for those who attended, and to offer some of the benefits of the workshop to those who were unable to make it to New London CT for the event.

+The information, tips, and how tos presented in this document represent the distillation of the accumulated knowledge of individuals with decades of experience working as lobbyists and staffers on Capitol Hill.
+And while I focus on strategy for moving federal legislation, much of what is presented is applicable to legislative advocacy on the state level, too.
+Whether your interest is in moving legislation related to blindness, or changing laws around any other issue that you might care about, these techniques and tips are tried and true.

+This document is broken down into three sections:

-First we’ll talk about how to get and prepare for meetings
+Laying the Groundwork (How to get and prepare for a meeting)

-2. 3.
-Then we’ll talk about how to be as effective as possible in these meetings

-finally we’ll cover how to get involved and carry forward efforts outside DC

-This is meant to be interactive

-We need your participation!

-Don’t be afraid to speak up,

-And if you’re one who speaks up a lot, please step back sometimes

-We’re all learning together, so don’t be intimidated!
+2. Executing the Meeting (How to maximize your persuasiveness and chances for success)

+3. Bringing it Home (How to advocate for legislative change from outside DC)

 MODULE I: Laying the Groundwork

-1:25 p.m.
 Know the Facts

 What is a fact sheet and how can we use it to prepare to speak confidently on our issues?

-Short, concise, doesn’t give all the nitty gritty details

-Generally ttwo key components: A description of the problem and proposed solutiono

-Twaudiences in mindintroduce an issue, pique interest, and serve as a reference document to quickly remind the reader of the key facts around an issue.
+A fact sheet is a short, concise, overview of an issue.
+It doesn’t give all the nitty gritty details, but rather provides a broad view.
+Generally a fact sheet will have two key components: 1) a description of the problem and 2) a proposed solution to that problem.
+A fact sheet is created with two audiences in mind.
+First, it is intended for Members of Congress and their staffers.
+No legislator worth her salt will decide to support a bill based on a fact sheet alone.
+The fact sheet is meant to introduce an issue, pique interest, and serve as a reference document to quickly remind the reader of the key facts around an issue.

 Second, the fact sheet is used by Grass roots advocates and constituents to learn enough about the particulars of an issue or bill to talk persuasively and knowledgeably about it.
 We won’t all be expert on all issues.
 But we don't have to be.
 That’s why we have experts at our NFB national headquarters on legislation and advocacy.
 But we need to be conversant and informed on the basics of what the bill does so that we can make our case to our elected officials.